alpha-isnow-ai/split-dataset-to-storage/README.md

 ## How It Works

-1. The script loads datasets from Hugging Face.
+1. The script loads complete datasets from Hugging Face
 2. Data is converted to Pandas DataFrames
 3. The DataFrame is split by month
-4. Each month is saved as a separate Parquet file in R2 storage
+4. Each month is saved as a separate Parquet file in local cache
+   - The most recent four calendar months are always regenerated
+   - Older months use cached files if available
-5. A changelog is maintained to avoid reprocessing unchanged data
+5. rclone is used to sync files to R2 storage:
+   - By default, only new or larger files are copied to R2
+   - With `--force-sync`, all files are synchronized to R2
+   - Files that exist in R2 but not locally are preserved

+## Sync Strategy

+The sync strategy uses rclone with the following behavior:
+- Default mode (`rclone copy`): Only upload files that don't exist in R2 or are larger locally
+- Force mode (`rclone sync` with `--force-sync` flag): Make R2 identical to local cache

+In both cases, files that exist in R2 but not locally are preserved.

 ---